Jason6060/blockscout/README.md

 Currently available full-featured block explorers (Etherscan, Etherchain, Blockchair) are closed systems which are not independently verifiable.
 As Ethereum sidechains continue to proliferate in both private and public settings, transparent, open-source tools are needed to analyze and validate transactions.

+## About op-geth version
+This repo is a special version for op-geth.
+- Diff 1 : Transaction gas_price null fixed (causes blank error), add fields -> is_system_tx, mint, source_hash
+- Diff 2 : BLOCK_TRANSFORMER env sets to 'base'

 ## Supported Projects

 BlockScout supports a number of projects.
 Hosted instances include POA Network, Gnosis Chain, Ethereum Classic, Sokol & Kovan testnets, and other EVM chains.